Raspberry Pi

 /usr – User binaries and program data

-The user binaries and program data folder contain all data for system programs.
-For instance:
+The user binaries and program data folder holds all the data for system programs.
+For example:

 • ‘/usr/bin’ contains basic user commands